dattran24/Derivative-free/README.md

 To run the experiments, please install PyCUTEst in advance.
 Installation instructions can be found [here](https://jfowkes.github.io/pycutest/_build/html/index.html).

-**Note:** Since CUTEst is currently available only on macOS and Linux, Windows users are recommended to install the Windows Subsystem for Linux (WSL).
+**Note:** Since PyCUTEst is currently available only on macOS and Linux, Windows users are recommended to install the Windows Subsystem for Linux (WSL).
 Detailed instructions for WSL installation are available [here](https://learn.microsoft.com/en-us/windows/wsl/install).

 ---